maxemerick/maxemerick.github.io/_pages/about.md

 **Sep 2024:** This quarter, I will be developing and instructing ME 500, a new TA training course for our department ([syllabus](../files/ME_500_Syllabus.pdf)).

-**Aug 2024:** I presented a talk at the 26th International Symposium on Mathematical Theory of Networks and Systems titled "Optimal Control of Distributions in Wasserstein Space" ([slides](../files/MTNS_slides.pdf)).
+**Aug 2024:** I presented a talk at the 26th International Symposium on Mathematical Theory of Networks and Systems titled "Control of Densities in Wasserstein Space" ([slides](../files/MTNS_slides.pdf)).

-**July 2024:** We submitted a new paper, titled "Optimal Assignment and Motion Control in Two-class Continuum Swarms", to the IEEE Transactions on Control of Network Systems ([preprint](https://arxiv.org/abs/2407.18159)).
+**Jul 2024:** We submitted a new paper, titled "Optimal Assignment and Motion Control in Two-class Continuum Swarms", to the IEEE Transactions on Control of Network Systems ([preprint](https://arxiv.org/abs/2407.18159)).

 **Jun 2024:** I received the National Defense Science and Engineering Graduate (NDSEG) Fellowship ([news article](https://engineering.ucsb.edu/news/four-coe-graduate-students-win-prestigious-national-defense-fellowships)).